Chungmire/CS2-Crosshair-Overlay/README.md

 ---

 ## Limitations & Future Work
 > _Note: Feel free to suggest changes.
-While I won't be working on this project personally, I will gladly review and accept pull requrests.._
+While I won't be working on this project personally, I will gladly review and accept pull requrests._
 1. Renders only the crosshair as the game would at 1920x1080 resolution as the scaling factor for other resolutions is not implemented.
 You can play at any resolution.
 2. The RGB color displayed is technically accurate, however it does not always match with what the game displays.
 The values "Red" "Green" "Blue" seem to have different weights in-game resulting in colors you wouldn't expect (ex. blue when it should be green).
 To get around this you can just adjust the values and try new sharecodes until it's to your liking.
 3. Only static crosshairs are supported.